-Recognized as a turkey “Standard of Perfection” by the American Poultry Association since 1874, traditional heritage birds were nonetheless eclipsed by tender, milder, big-breasted breeds in the 20th century, which became so popular that just 15 years ago, heritage turkeys were on the verge of extinction, according to NBC News.
+Recognized as a turkey “Standard of Perfection” by the American Poultry Association since 1874, traditional heritage birds were nonetheless eclipsed by tender, milder, big-breasted breeds in the 20th century.
+The latter became so popular that not too long ago, heritage turkeys were on the verge of extinction, according to NBC News.

 The outlet reports that as of 2001, there were only about a dozen Narragansett turkeys in the country; last year, there were over 15,000 heritage turkeys nationwide (still a small number as compared to the 280 million commercially bred turkeys, but it's a good start).